mondoohq/mondoo-operator/docs/user-manual.md

     }
     ```

-3. Store the service account as a secret in the Mondoo namespace:
+3. Store the service account as a Secret in the Mondoo namespace:
     ```bash
     kubectl create secret generic mondoo-client --namespace mondoo-operator --from-file=config=creds.json
     ```

 ## Creating a MondooAuditConfig
-Once the secret is configured, configure the operator to define the scan targets:
+Once the Secret is configured, configure the operator to define the scan targets:

 1. Create `mondoo-config.yaml`:
     ```yaml